Vinyl Test Pressing Guide

 First, make sure your turntable is correctly set up and calibrated.
 If the tracking force on your individual turntable is set too light, it can cause skipping or skating around the disc during playback.
 If the tracking force is set too heavy, it can cause excess surface noise to appear.

-It’s easy to confuse these types of setup problems with a production or pressing mistake when evaluating your test pressings.
+It’s easy to confuse these types of turntable setup problems with a production or pressing plant mistake when evaluating your test pressings.

-Setting up a turntable is pretty simple to do with a few basic tools, and many record shops and hifi audio shops offer affordable turntable setup services if you don’t want to do it yourself.
+Calibrating your turntable is pretty simple to do with a few basic tools, and many record stores and hifi audio shops offer affordable turntable setup services if you don’t want to do it yourself.

 Check/clean your stylus